ander882/BankGo/Ten.md

 # Web scraping BASH style...
 With the Puppeteer and python scripts to do the web scraping, all aspects of the web site was in one file.
 Here, we are going to use a single bash file to controle only ONE PAGE of the web site.

-So luckily, each of the banks logically work the same.
+luckily, each of the banks logically work the same.
-* 10 get to the logon page and logon
+* 10 open a new tab and get to the logon page and logon
 * 12 wait for the home page.
 Check it and get to the page with chash flow details
 * 14 wait for the details (all transactions).
 Get them.
 * 16 one bank doesn't show the full details.
 But they allow 'view page source'.
 Get it
-* 18 logoff
+* 18 logoff and close tab

 ## Here is the next part of the config file:
 ```